Fact Sheet: The Big 15 Blue Line Extension, Light Rail, and the Met Council

 1. The original alignment (route) was planned for the BNSF rail corridor, rather than CR 81, including West Broadway & Bottineau Aves.
 This would have eliminated many current concerns regarding traffic disruption, pedestrian safety, vehicle and emergency vehicle safety, construction of unsightly parking ramps in the commercial corridor, destruction of good quality road and infrastructure, displacement of northside residents/businesses, and so forth.

 2. MetCouncil ridership data is based on Pre-Covid transit data.
 “A recent survey from the US Census Bureau, first reported by Axios Twin Cities, found that 26% of Twin Cities workers reported are now working from home.”
-(KARE 11
+(KARE 11) Based on national averages, this is over four times greater than pre-pandemic figures.
+(Census.Gov)

 4. From 2010 to 2017, multifamily buildings in Saint Paul within a half mile radius of the Green Line had rent increases 20% higher than elsewhere citywide.
-Since 2010, nine properties have been built in Saint Paul within a half-mile radius of the Green Line; seven of those properties have average rents of $1,712 per month, far above the current citywide average of $1,075.
+(MHP) Since 2010, nine properties have been built in Saint Paul within a half-mile radius of the Green Line; seven of those properties have average rents of $1,712 per month, far above the current citywide average of $1,075.
 In these buildings, rent has increased 24% since 2010.
-(Minnesota Housing Partnership,
+Hence the need for rent control laws that recently went into effect.

 5. The Southwest Light Rail (Green) line is now expected to cost $2.76 billion, with a $760 million deficit.
 It is nine years behind schedule.
 Newly projected costs determined by the Minnesota Auditor of the Legislative Office are over twice the original estimates derived in 2011.